gordonmzhu/cheatsheet-js/README.md

   console.log(this);
 }

-// Here we just have the regular old default case. outerFunction(logThis); // window
+// (Case 1) Here we just have the regular old default case. outerFunction(logThis); // window

+// (Case 2) This is unusual (you'll probably NEVER see this) but possible.

+function callAsMethod(callback) {
+  var weirdObject = {
+    name: "Don't do this in real life"
+  };

+  weirdObject.callback = callback;

+  weirdObject.callback();
+}

+callAsMethod(logThis); // `weirdObject` will get logged to the console

+// (Case 3) You'll also probably never see this.
+But in case you do...

+function callAsConstructor(callback) {
+  new callback();
+}

+callAsConstructor(logThis); // a new object will be logged to the console

-// In this example, callAndBindToGordon overrides the default case
+// (Case 4) In this example, callAndBindToGordon overrides the default case
 // and explicitly sets `this` to the `gordon` object. function callAndBindToGordon(callback) {
   var gordon = {name: 'Gordon'};